ehsanpo/nextjs-portfolio/Content/Blog/how-to-check-your-wordpress-sites-security-with-wpscan/how-to-check-your-wordpress-sites-security-with-wpscan.md

 ---
-title: 'How to check your wordpress sites security with WPScan'
+title: "How to check your wordpress sites security with WPScan"
-date: '2020-01-09'
+date: "2020-01-09"
 status: publish
-permalink: /blog/how-to-check-your-wordpress-sites-security-with-wpscan
+permalink: /notes/how-to-check-your-wordpress-sites-security-with-wpscan
 author: Ehsan
-excerpt: ''
+excerpt: ""
 type: post
 id: 1373
 thumbnail: ../uploads/2020/01/article.psd.jpg
 category:
   - Lab
 tag:
   - security
   - Wordpress
 post_format: []
 ---

 WPScan is a black box WordPress vulnerability scanner that can be used to scan remote WordPress installations to find security issues.You can use it to find vulnerability and brute forcing.

 Download WPScanfrom github: